aquachris/btplanets/README.md

 most notably the BATTLETECH game logo and the house and faction sigils.
 The author understands these assets to be promotional and free to use in an appropriate context.

-The author intends no copyright or trademark infringement.
+The author is not affiliated with Harebrained Schemes and intends no copyright or trademark infringement.

 ## What is this?